General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 Rosen-Theremin Pitch Oscillators Schematic

-The 27’ tube’s anode (plate) is connected via the second partial winding of the oscillator tank to its supply-voltage (+80V) which is filtered by an RLC circuit consisting of a grounded capacitor and an RF choke with series resistor (additionally reducing the quality-factor of the choke for suppressing self oscillations and providing low frequency decoupling), connect to the stabilized +90V supply voltage rail.
+The 27’ tube’s anode (plate) is connected via the second partial winding of the oscillator tank to its supply-voltage (+80V at the tube’s anode/plate) which is filtered by an RLC circuit consisting of a grounded capacitor and an RF choke with series resistor (additionally reducing the quality-factor of the choke for suppressing self oscillations and providing low frequency decoupling), connect to the stabilized +90V supply voltage rail.
 As said before, the two partial windings must be seen as a center tapped single coil for RF, with a capacitor in parallel to its outer connections – thus a Hartley oscillator configuration.
 Due to the separated windings, at the oscillator’s grid resonator part the RF swing offset by the rectified negative voltage is present, which is led to the detector tetrode 24’ tube.
 At the 27’ anode (plate) resonator part, the RF voltage which is of opposite phase to the grid partial winding signal and offset by the positive supply-voltage is available for feeding the antenna resonance-circuit (via a DC blocking capacitor).
 In Leon Theremin's early designs, the antenna circuit was connected to the grid of the oscillator tube which made the oscillator more sensible to external disturbance signals because they were directly amplified by the tube.
 Injected RF disturbance signals are less perturbing, when the anode (plate) of the oscillator is used for antenna-circuit connection.
 The remaining disturbance signals can be effectively reduced by (phase-) compensation effects arising from the small amount of coupling between the two coils of the oscillators.
 Usually the disturbances are minimized when the coils are oriented for the most pleasing Theremin sound.

 Speaking of disturbances, there is another signal which is picked-up capacitive by the antenna and inductive by all coils of the Theremin: the mains hum.
 Mains hum currents picked-up by the antenna-circuit can be reduced by introducing a high pass filter of sufficiently limiting frequency.
 This filter as applied in Leon Theremin’s design consist of the relatively small antenna-circuit DC blocking capacitor which has a high impedance for the mains frequency signal and the oscillator tank itself in conjunction wit the connected anode filter circuit, possessing a low impedance for the 60Hz (US) or 50Hz (Europe) mains hum.
 It is not advisable to connect ungrounded high impedance Theremin oscillator-circuits directly to antennas because this inevitably leads to nasty mains hum (AM- and FM) modulation effects of the Theremin sound.